 In Prevent priority areas, the local authority will have a Prevent lead who can also provide support.

 You can also contact your local police force or dial 101 (the non-emergency number).
 They can talk to you in confidence about your concerns and help you gain access to support and advice.

-The Department for Education has dedicated a telephone helpline (020 7340 7264) to enable staff and governors to raise concerns relating to extremism directly.
-Concerns can also be raised by email to counter.extremism@education.gsi.gov.uk
+The Department for Education has dedicated a telephone helpline to enable staff and governors to raise concerns relating to extremism directly.
+Concerns can also be raised by email.